 Day 8 you will set sail to Marina Cay!
 You may have heard of the famous telephone box.
-Well here you can see it first hand, reminding you that the islands are British.
+Well, here you can see it first hand, reminding you that the islands are British.
 Cameras take new photos here every 15 seconds so make sure you get yourself in on the action.
 Another iconic part of this island is “Pussers”.
-Founded by Charles Tobias, Pussers started out as a shop and quickly expanded into several chains throughout the island covering clothing, cigars gifts and rum cakes.
-Their large menu includes seafood, Caribbean specialities as well as typical North American fare.
+Founded by Charles Tobias, Pussers started out as a shop and quickly expanded into several chains throughout the island covering clothing, cigars gifts, and rum cakes.
+Their large menu includes seafood, Caribbean specialties as well as typical North American fare.
 You may also top up your fresh water and ice at the same time.
 Around this area you can take your dinghy and will also find “Diamond Reef”, this is a great spot for snorkeling.
 Be sure to try out Pusser’s famous “pain killer club cocktails” (the name says it all)!

 Day 9: Marina Cay and Trellis Bay

-Day 9 will start with a relaxing morning snorkelling at Marina Kay and again at Diamond Reef.
+Day 9 will start with a relaxing morning snorkeling at Marina Kay and again at Diamond Reef.
 In the afternoon it would be a nice idea to take the Marina Kay ferry over to Trellis Bay on Tortola and explore Aragorn’s spectacular art studio.
-Here you will see that they make beautiful pottery and ceramics on site.
+Here you will see that they make beautiful pottery and ceramics on-site.
 Have an early dinner and cocktails at Trellis Bay Market Bar & Grill in Trellis Bay, and if you take one thing from this blog then ORDER THE RIBS!
 They are simply delicious.